esciencecenter-digital-skills/medical-image-processing/episodes/preparing_for_machine_learning.md

 ![](fig/augmented_cxr_rotate.png){alt='augmented chest x-ray'}

-There are a few important things to note about the choices here.
-The point is to make it realistic to data that may happen.
-Therefore a choice of 2 degrees is much better than a choice of 25 degrees.
-For the computer every pixel is now a bit different unless you are unsing a rotationally invariant algorithm or some other fancier algorithms, which allow for this kind of difference, yet with only a 2 degree rotation we have something that could be realistic to clinical life.
-Note that the results are further enhanced by cropping.
-Typically, we aim to minimize harsh artificial lines in any images we feed to ML algorithms, unless they are consistent.
-Many with practical experience have noticed that lots of ML algorithms will 'focus' on harsh lines so if they are not consistent in all images, it is better to get rid of them.
-But how much to crop?
-We chose a number based on the size of our images.
-You do not have to use exactly our method, but in the end we may want all our images to be the same size, and all the important features of the images to still be there.
+There are a few key considerations to keep in mind regarding the choices made here.
+The goal is to create data that realistically represents what might occur in real-life scenarios.
+For example, a 2-degree rotation is far more realistic than a 25-degree rotation.
+Unless you are using a rotationally invariant algorithm or another advanced method that accounts for such differences, even small rotations can make every pixel slightly different for the computer.
+A 2-degree rotation closely mirrors what might happen in a clinical setting, making it a more practical choice.

+Additionally, the results can be further improved by cropping the images.
+Generally, we aim to minimize harsh, artificial lines in any images used for ML algorithms, unless those lines are consistent across all images.
+It is a common observation among practitioners that many ML algorithms tend to "focus" on these harsh lines, so if they are not uniformly present, it is better to remove them.
+As for how much to crop, we based our decision on the size of our images.
+While you don't need to follow our exact approach, it is important to ensure that all images are ultimately the same size and that all critical features are retained.

 :::::::::::::::::::::::::::::::::